Keto Chocolate-Covered Strawberries

 If your strawberries are wet, the chocolate won’t set on them, and also, it will ruin the shiny aspect of the melted chocolate.

 So it is important that first, you make sure that your baking sheet is not too big to go in your freezer.

-There are three options to melt the sugar-free chocolate chips.
+There are three options to melt sugar-free chocolate chips.
 Whether you choose to use dark chocolate chips or milk chocolate chips, both ways work well.

-First, prick the center of the strawberry stem with a wooden toothpick, or a small fork.
+First, prick the center of the strawberry stem with a wooden toothpick or a small fork.
 Then, dip the strawberry into the melted chocolate and rotate to cover all the sides.

-Finally, lift out the strawberry and wait a few seconds for the extra chocolate to fall back to the bowl.
-Place the dark-chocolate-covered strawberry onto the lined baking sheet.
+Finally, lift out the strawberry and wait a few seconds for the extra chocolate to fall back into the bowl.

 Repeat step 5 until all the strawberries are covered with chocolate and leave a 1-thumb space between each strawberry.

 In fact, the melted chocolate will keep running down onto the parchment-lined baking sheet, so enough space prevents the strawberries from sticking to each other.